-The ADC081C021 uses the supply ( $V_A$ ) as the reference, so $V_A$ must be treated as a reference.
-The analog-todigital conversion will only be as precise as the reference ( $V_A$ ), so the supply voltage should be free of noise.
+The ADC121C021 uses the supply (V_A) as the reference, so V_A must be treated as a reference.
+The analog-todigital conversion will only be as precise as the reference (V_A), so the supply voltage should be free of noise.
 The reference should be driven by a low output impedance voltage source.

-The Applications section provides recommended ways to provide the supply voltage appropriately.
-Refer to TYPICAL APPLICATION CIRCUIT for details.
+The Applications section provides recommended ways to drive the ADC reference input appropriately.
+Refer to Typical Application Circuit for details.